jhucsf/fall2022/assign/assign05.md

 ## Demo

-Here is an example chat session with three different senders and one receiver, all connected to the same server:
+Here is an example chat session with two different senders and three receivers, all connected to the same server:

 <!-- Widget loads here -->